Homosexuality and the Anglican Communion

 In 2002, the Diocese of New Westminster, in the Anglican Church of Canada, permitted the blessing of same-sex unions.
 In 2003, two openly gay men in England and the United States became candidates for bishop.
 In the Church of England, Jeffrey John eventually succumbed to pressure to withdraw his name from consideration to be the Bishop of Reading.
 In the Episcopal Church in the United States, Gene Robinson was elected and consecrated Bishop of New Hampshire, becoming the first openly gay bishop in the Anglican Communion and in apostolic Christianity.
 This was highly controversial and led several hundred bishops to boycott the 2008 Lambeth Conference.
 As an alternative to Lambeth, many of these bishops attended the Global Anglican Futures Conference in Jerusalem.

 As of 2004, other Anglican provinces, including the Anglican Church of Southern Africa and the Scottish Episcopal Church, permitted the ordination of gay clergy and others, such as the Episcopal Church in the USA, permitted blessing of same-sex unions as well.
-The BBC, in 2009, reported that many clergy in the Church of England "already bless same-sex couples on an unofficial basis".
+The BBC, in 2009, reported that many clergy in the Church of England unofficially bless same-sex marriage.
 In South Africa, the Diocese of Saldanha Bay voted to support blessings for same-sex civil unions.
 The Anglican Church of Australia's highest court ruled that a diocese may authorise the blessing rites of same-sex unions.
 In Australia, two dioceses have done so.
-In 2019, the Southern African Provincial Synod voted to ask dioceses to "reflect and study" a report that recommends allowing each diocese to choose to offer services of prayer for couples in same-sex civil unions.
+In 2019, the Southern African Provincial Synod voted to recommend allowing each diocese to choose to offer services of prayer for couples in same-sex civil unions.